bongochong/WinScreenyReborn/README.md

 # WinScreenyReborn
 WinScreenyReborn is an improved and modified bug-fix version of BitsByWill's revamped version of nijikokun's WinScreeny.
-It all works now, it has more features, and it supports Windows 8 and 10.
+It all works now, it has more features, and it supports Windows 7, 8 and 10 (potentially XP as well).
 ![WinScreenyReborn](winscreeny07.png)

 ## Getting Started